Airbotics/uptane-server/docs/developers-guide.md

 ## Seeding Postgres

 Once you have postgres running, you can seed it using the scripts found in `src/prisma/seeders`.
 The scripts here work in pairs and should always include an *up* script and *down* script.
 The *up* should create some records in the locally running database, and the *down* should drop these records.
+There is also a `utils` directory for any auxillary operations that seeders may depend on.

 Example running the *dev* seeder:

 Up
 ```
-npx ts-node src/prisma/seeders/dev-up.ts
+npx ts-node src/prisma/seeders/dev/dev-up.ts
 ```
 Down
 ```
-npx ts-node src/prisma/seeders/dev-down.ts
+npx ts-node src/prisma/seeders/dev/dev-down.ts
 ```

 Although these scripts are only acting on the locally running db, be careful with down scripts as the dropping of records cannot be undone.